-The accounting policies set out below have been applied consistently to the years presented in the financial statements.
+The accounting policies set out below have been applied consistently to the periods presented in the interim condensed financial statements.

 Cash and Cash Equivalents

 The "cash and cash equivalents" category consists of cash in banks, call deposits and other highly liquid investments with initial maturities of three months or less or which are cashable without penalty.